greatscottgadgets/hackrf/Readme.md

 principal author: Michael Ossmann <mike@ossmann.com>

-Information on HackRF and purchasing HackRF: http://greatscottgadgets.com/hackrf/
+Information on HackRF and purchasing HackRF: https://greatscottgadgets.com/hackrf/

 --------------------

 # Documentation

 Documentation for HackRF can be viewed on [Read the Docs](https://hackrf.readthedocs.io/en/latest/).
 The raw documenation files for HackRF are in the [docs folder](https://github.com/mossmann/hackrf/tree/master/docs) in this repository.
 Documentation changes can be submitted through pull request and suggestions can be made as GitHub issues.

 --------------------

-# Response Times
+# Getting Help

+Before asking for help with HackRF, check to see if your question is listed in the [FAQ](https://hackrf.readthedocs.io/en/latest/faq.html).

+For assistance with HackRF general use or development, please look at the [issues on the GitHub project](https://github.com/mossmann/hackrf/issues).
+This is the preferred place to ask questions so that others may locate the answer to your question in the future.

+We invite you to join our community discussions on [Discord](https://discord.gg/rsfMw3rsU8) and [IRC](https://web.libera.chat/#hackrf).
+Note that while technical support requests are welcome here, we do not have support staff on duty at all times.
+Be sure to also submit an issue on GitHub if you’ve found a bug or if you want to ensure that your request will be tracked and not overlooked.

+If you prefer email then you may use the [HackRF-dev mailing list](https://pairlist9.pair.net/mailman/listinfo/hackrf-dev) instead.
+You can view the [list archives](https://pairlist9.pair.net/pipermail/hackrf-dev/) for past discussions.

 GitHub issues on this repository that are labelled "technical support" by Great Scott Gadgets employees can expect a response time of two weeks.
-If an issue has not been responded to within two weeks, please tag or message @straithe.
 We currently do not have expected response times for other GitHub issues or pull requests for this repository.